Drive sales on autopilot with ecommerce-focused features

 Those spam contacts never have and never will interact with your brand.
 You risk mistakenly adapting your business for them because you don’t know they’re fake.

 A fake signup from an email spam bot on websites often includes invalid or non-existent email addresses.
-This results in undelivered emails and higher bounce rates.
+This results in undelivered emails, also known as hard bounce, and higher overall bounce rates.

-A high bounce rate signals to email service providers that your mailing list may be unreliable.
-Consequently, this negatively impacts your sender reputation.
+A high bounce rate signals to email service providers that your mailing list may be unreliable, which, at the end of the day, negatively impacts your sender reputation.

 Over time, this can cause your emails to land in spam folders, reducing visibility with legitimate users.
 This is why you must regularly monitor and clean your email list to maintain campaign performance.

-How to stop fake signups on your website
+How to stop bot traffic on your website

 The double opt-in sends a follow-up email after signups that only asks recipients to click a link.
 This acts as a confirmation of whether the email actually belongs to the subscriber or not.

 Naturally, spam bots cannot answer the email, so you’ll guarantee that only real people are signing up.
-This reduces the chances of a hard bounce, which are undeliverable emails.
+This reduces the chances of a hard bounce, which is an undeliverable email.
 This is because the double-opt-in makes sure that the visitor enters the correct email the first time, eliminating misspelled or invalid emails.

 A typical confirmation email looks like this: